It is your responsibility to protect the welfare of animals in your care at all times.

-In all States and Territories, if you are well you are able to leave home to take exercise with a family pet while practicing social distancing.
+In all States and Territories, if you are well you are able to leave home to care of animals while practicing social distancing and taking all required precautions.
 You are also able to leave to purchase essential supplies or services including supplies and services for your animals.

-Under movement restrictions, you are also permitted to leave home for work (paid or voluntary) if you are unable to perform this work at home: this includes work involving animal care (e.g. veterinary workers, farm workers, shelter workers, horse industry workers, registered wildlife carers).
+Under movement restrictions, you are also permitted to leave home for essential work (paid or voluntary) which includes work involving animal care (e.g. veterinary workers, farm workers, shelter workers, horse industry workers, registered wildlife carers, workers at pet shops).

 However, many people are responsible for animals that are not located at their place of residence and are not part of their employment.
 This includes, but is not limited to, people who agist animals, recreational horse owners and owners of hobby farms.
 Additionally, during the current pandemic, animal owners still need to access veterinary services or take their animal to a veterinary clinic for treatment.

 If you are subject to travel restrictions or stay-at-home orders, you must continue to care for your animals as needed while maintaining social distancing and, where required, minimising travel.
 If you do need to leave home to attend to your animals you should comply with the public gathering requirements, implement sensible biosecurity arrangements and practice good hygiene, including hand hygiene before and after handling animals and their equipment, bedding or food.

 Where there is no specific statement from your State or Territory government confirming that you can leave your home to care for an animal, if you are stopped by the Police, you should explain that you are travelling to fulfil your legal obligation to care for your animal.

 If you have been directed to self-isolate, you must make alternative arrangements for the care of animals who are not at your home.